What is influencer marketing? Your ultimate influencer marketing guide

 I hate being advertised to.
 I’ll ignore marketing messages.
 But an influencer, I’ll listen to, even trust.
 Naive?
 I don’t think so.
 Of course, they're paid.
 But, influencers choose their partnerships, aware that if they endorse rubbish, they'll lose the adulation of their fans.
 I’m going to show you how influencer marketing will increase your audience and your ROI.

-It’s a real basic way for your business to interact and integrate with consumers - to engage and hold their interest.
-According to a Tomoson Report, it’s profitable too.
-With businesses making on average $6.50 for every $1 spent on influencer marketing.
+Influencer marketing is one of the best ways for your brand to interact with consumers - to engage and hold their interest.
+To get them to spend their money.
+It's way profitable too, according to a Tomoson Report.
+Brands make on average, $6.50 for every $1 spent on influencer marketing.
+You can't lose!

 What is influencer marketing?

 In June 2000, ASOS was established as a UK fashion retailer.
-Today, they sell over 80,000 products around the world.
+Today, it sells over 80,000 products around the world.

-Their innovative marketing - using influencers such as the ASOS Insiders - has paid off bigtime.
-They now have over 20 million social media followers, and in the last 12 months received over 1.4 billion product views.
+Its innovative marketing - using influencers such as the ASOS Insiders - has paid off bigtime.
+It now has over 20 million social media followers, and in the last 12 months received over 1.4 billion product views.

-My guide covers everything you need to know about influencer marketing, from campaign concept, right through to completion and analysis.
+My guide explains everything you need to know about influencer marketing.
+From campaign concept, right through to completion and analysis.
 Let's get going...

 Table of contents